Preview the resolved configuration

 Environment Variable Preview

-When using environment variables in lucee.json, dry-run shows the resolved values:
+When using environment variables in lucee.json, use the env preview section to inspect resolved values:

 # Set environment variables